AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 ---
 # Upload files{#uploading-files}

 Before you upload asset files to Adobe Dynamic Media Classic, make sure that the asset files are named correctly.
-Ensure that your folder structure is set up and organized the way you want.
+Ensure that your folder structure is set up and organized according to your requirements.
 You can upload files from an Adobe Dynamic Media Classic-provided FTP site or directly from your computer or network.
 Adobe Dynamic Media Classic offers options for optimizing files as you upload them.
 If you installed the Adobe Dynamic Media Classic Desktop application, you can upload files and folders by dragging them directly from your desktop.
 See [Application General Settings](application-setup.md#general_settings).

 ## Prepare your assets and folders for uploading {#preparing-your-assets-and-folders-for-uploading}

 Before uploading assets to Adobe Dynamic Media Classic, make sure that they are in the right format and size.
 You also have to observe the Adobe Dynamic Media Classic rules for naming assets.
-By setting up a folder structure for the files, you ensure that you can locate and work with the files easily.
+By creating a folder structure for the files, you ensure that you can find and manage the files easily.

 ### Supported asset file formats {#supported-asset-file-formats}

 This table lists the asset file formats that Adobe Dynamic Media Classic supports.
-For information on supported Camera Raw files, see [https://helpx.adobe.com/camera-raw/using/supported-cameras.html](https://helpx.adobe.com/camera-raw/using/supported-cameras.html).
+For information on supported Camera Raw files, see [Supported Camera](https://helpx.adobe.com/camera-raw/desktop/dng-and-file-formats/camera-raw-plug-supported-cameras.html).

 | Asset file formats | Description |
 | --- | --- |